Clinical Psychology Program's Diversity Training

 - CDOP members serve as a resource for graduate students and faculty to consult regarding issues concerning diversity

-- There is one clinical area faculty on the committee
+- There are two clinical area faculty on the committee

 - There is at least one clinical area graduate on the committee